 The integrative design program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage with creative development teams.
-This one year design master’s degree develops your understanding of the theories, methods, processes of design, and their application in product and service development.
+This one-year design master’s degree develops your understanding of the theories, methods, and processes of design and their application in product and service development.

 The MS in integrative design establishes a variety of creative design thinking techniques in areas such as systems thinking, brainstorming, immersions, contextual relevance, and empathy–all of which will be used to develop an in-depth understanding of the design process, the product/service life cycle, product/service feasibility, and the integration of social responsibility in product/service design.
 The program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage within creative development teams.